Asqatasun/Asqatasun/docs/install-webapp-doc.md

-# Tanaguru web application installation
+# Asqatasun web application installation

-This page describes the steps to follow to install Tanaguru since Version 3.0.0 (and further) from the binary files or from the sources.
+This page describes the steps to follow to install Asqatasun since Version 3.0.0 (and further) from the binary files or from the sources.
 The sofware has been tested on 12.04 LTS (Precise Pangolin) and 14.04 LTS (Trusty Tahr).

-PLEASE ensure you meet all [prerequisites for Tanaguru 3.x on Ubuntu](#prerequisites).
+PLEASE ensure you meet all [prerequisites for Asqatasun 3.x on Ubuntu](#prerequisites).

 ## Download tanaguru tarball and extract content

-Retrieve the [lastest version of Tanaguru](http://download.tanaguru.org/Tanaguru/tanaguru-latest.tar.gz) and extract it on your file system.
+Retrieve the [lastest version of Asqatasun](http://download.tanaguru.org/Tanaguru/tanaguru-latest.tar.gz) and extract it on your file system.

 ```sh
 wget http://download.tanaguru.org/Tanaguru/tanaguru-latest.tar.gz